ykazemim/JavaRSSReader/README.md

-# RSS Reader
+# JavaRSSReader

-RSS Reader is a Java-based command-line application that allows users to read and manage RSS feed URLs conveniently.
+JavaRSSReader is a Java-based command-line application that allows users to read and manage RSS feed URLs conveniently.

 ## Features